-- o Approve/Disapprove for use at this facility, in a specific Clinical Trial, etc. - o Some jurisdictions have regulations requiring that review and approval of protocols be documented and the documents be available to inspectors. - Edit typical Modifiable Parameters (see Section X.4.1.3) such as: - o Protocol Name - Requested Series Description - 520 o Dose Check Thresholds

-- Edit batches of protocols at once - o E.g., filter for all routine head protocols across one's fleet and set all of them to have the same CTDIvol notification value - Generate administrative reports - 525 Clisting of protocols in use, when they were reviewed and the fact that each was approved by certain people.
-This will be useful for meeting accreditation requirements). - o History of protocol changes and associated approvals. - Report protocols that match a filter (e.g., pediatric protocols with kVp>=140, protocol with Reason for Procedure=Lung Screening and kVp above AAPM guideline value, etc.).

-Protocols will also need to be organized on the Acquisition Modality.
+535 • Date of last change, Date of last review (e.g., list protocols with unreviewed changes) • Expected Dose Index value ranges (e.g., CTDIvol, DLP) Key Acquisition parameters E.g., scan duration, kVp=140, or bariatric protocols with kVp=80 • Approve protocols and manage a database of approvals/disapprovals 540 • Approve/Disapprove for use at this facility, in a specific Clinical Trial, etc. Some jurisdictions have regulations requiring that review and approval of protocols be documented and the documents be available to inspectors. • Compare the current protocol set on a modality to the expected set 545 E.g., after a post-upgrade restore of a given modality system, confirm that the protocol set on the modality matches the previously selected set assigned to that modality • Edit typical Modifiable Parameters (see Section 44.4.1.3) such as: • Protocol Name Requested Series Description 550 Dose Check Thresholds • Edit batches of protocols at once • E.g., filter for all routine head protocols across one's fleet and set all of them to have the same CTDIvol notification value Generate administrative reports 555 Listing of protocols in use, when they were reviewed and the fact that each was approved by certain people.
+This will be useful for meeting accreditation requirements. • History of protocol changes and associated approvals.
+560 Report protocols that match a filter (e.g., pediatric protocols with kVp>=140, protocol with Reason for Procedure=Lung Screening and kVp above AAPM guideline value, etc.).
+565 Protocols will also need to be organized on the Acquisition Modality.
 This profile does not mandate any particular method or interface for this.
 Some of the features mentioned above (such as being able to filter or group protocols, or separate out protocols for service or QA procedures) may also be useful on the modality.
+Each time a protocol is modified and saved, a new Defined Procedure Protocol instance (which

+Manager implementation may remove or hide old versions to make management easier for the user.

+Being able to access the user interface of the Protocol Manager from the vicinity of the Acquisition Modality may be useful for a number of activities.
+Providing some kind of browserbased interface would be one approach to this.

-X.4.1.9 Protocol Approvals
+44.4.1.9 Protocol Approvals

-As part of the review process, Protocol Managers generally allow users to approve/disapprove specific protocol instances for various purposes (e.g., as being approved for use at a particular site, or approved for use in a particular clinical trial).
+575 As part of the review process, Protocol Managers generally allow users to approve/disapprove/evaluate specific protocol instances for various purposes (e.g., as being approved for use at a particular site, or approved for use in a particular clinical trial).

-The Protocol Manager communicates such approval information to the relevant Acquisition Modality devices by sending Protocol Approval objects.
+The Protocol Manager communicates such approval information to the relevant Acquisition Modality devices by sending Protocol Approval objects which contain assertions about protocols.